hacktoberfestcheck/hacktoberfestcheck.github.io/CheckHacktoberfestTopic.md

 - Check for spelling for Hacktoberfest.
 I found some repositories that misspelt Hacktoberfest to Hactoberfest.
 - Check if the repository owner is abusive.
 Report them here: https://hacktoberfest.digitalocean.com/report
 ### Final message
 Please, do not spam peoples' repositories with invalid PR's, readme spelling errors, and random text.
-Thanks, heres a cupcake!
+Thanks!